Professional practice

 - Trinity Management Group Ltd v Burke Consolidated Ltd (BVI): acted (with Paul McGrath KC) to obtain interim injunctions, in aid of arbitration and an unfair prejudice petition, preventing the sale of a business contrary to the wishes of a 50% shareholder.

-- Yukos CIS v Wincanton (BVI): successfully resisting applications for freezing and receivership orders against former Yukos subsidiaries before the Commercial Court and Eastern Caribbean Court of Appeal.
+- Yukos CIS v Wincanton (BVI): successfully resisted applications for freezing and receivership orders against former Yukos subsidiaries before the Commercial Court and Eastern Caribbean Court of Appeal.
 The applications gave rise to important issues relating to the availability of ancillary relief in aid of foreign litigation in the absence of an equivalent of s.
 25 of the CJJA (the Black Swan jurisdiction).

 - Career

-2021: to be appointed one of Her Majesty’s Counsel (Q.C.)
+2021: Appointed one of Her Majesty’s Counsel (Q.C.)

 2017: Appointed to the Attorney General’s “A” Panel of Civil Counsel to the Crown